Alexander of Battenberg: Reign

-Loss of throne
+Loss of Throne

 This arrangement, however, cost Alexander much of his popularity in Bulgaria, while discontent prevailed among a number of his officers, who considered themselves slighted in the distribution of rewards at the close of the campaign.
 Encouraged by the promise of Tsar Alexander III to keep their Bulgarian rank in the Russian army and receiving common Russian salary these officers formed a military plot, and on the night of 20 August 1886 the conspirators seized the prince in the palace at Sofia and compelled him to sign his abdication; they then hurried him to the Danube at Oryahovo, transported him on his yacht to Reni, and handed him over to the Russian authorities, who allowed him to proceed to Lemberg.

 However, he soon returned to Bulgaria as a result of the success of the counter-revolution led by Stefan Stambolov, which overthrew the provisional government set up by the Russian party at Sofia.
-His position, however, had become untenable, partly as a result of an ill-considered telegram which he addressed to Tsar Alexander III on his return.
+His position, however, had become untenable.
+His cousin Tsar Alexander III wrote to him in the days after, “I cannot agree to your return to Bulgaria.
+Your Majesty knows well what he should do."
 The attitude of Bismarck, who, in conjunction with the Russian and Austrian governments, forbade him to punish the leaders of the military conspiracy, also undermined Alexander's position.
-He therefore issued a manifesto resigning the throne, and left Bulgaria on 8 September 1886.
+He therefore issued a manifesto resigning the throne and left Bulgaria on 8 September 1886.

 After his abdication from the Bulgarian throne, Alexander I claimed the title Prince of Tarnovo and used it until his death.

-Last years
+Later years

 Alexander then retired into private life.
 A few years later he married Johanna Loisinger, an actress, and assumed the style of Count von Hartenau (6 February 1889).
-They had a son Assen Ludwig Alexander, Count von Hartenau (1890-1965) and a daughter Countess Marie Therese Vera Tsvetana von Hartenau (1893-1935).
+They had a son Assen, Count von Hartenau (1890-1965) and a daughter Countess Marie Therese Vera Zwetana von Hartenau (1893–1935).
 The last years of his life he spent principally at Graz, where he held a local command in the Austrian army, and where he died of a ruptured appendix on 17 November 1893.
 His remains, brought to Sofia, received a public funeral there, and were buried in a mausoleum erected to his memory.

-Prince Alexander possessed much charm and amiability of manner; he was tall, dignified and strikingly handsome.
-Many authorities have generally recognised his capabilities as a soldier.
-As a ruler he committed some errors, but his youth and inexperience and the extreme difficulty of his position account for much.
-He had some aptitude for diplomacy, and his intuitive insight and perception of character sometimes enabled him to outwit the crafty politicians who surrounded him.
-His principal fault remained a want of tenacity and resolution; his tendency to unguarded language undoubtedly increased the number of his enemies.